-9 Nail-Polish Colors That Are Basically Spring Break In A Bottle
+9 Nail Polish Colors That Are Basically Spring Break In A Bottle

 Ah, spring break.
-Even if you've been out of school since 2011, there's something universally nostalgic about the idea of taking a full ten days off of real life to jet off somewhere warm and sunny with your friends.
-The realities of 2019 spring break may be less than glamorous — maybe you're carpooling home to see mom and dad, or stuck somewhere frigid — but you can still feel the vibes with a fresh mani-pedi.
+Even if you've been out of school since 2012, there's something universally nostalgic about the idea of taking a full ten days off of real life to jet off somewhere warm and sunny with your friends.
+The realities of 2020 spring break may be less than glamorous — maybe you're taking an Amtrak home to see mom and dad, or stuck somewhere frigid — but you can still feel the vibes with a fresh mani-pedi.

 Before polish indecision sets in and you reach for classic black, consider one of the brightest, most fun, beach-perfect polishes ever made, according to the nail pros.
 From Essie's cult-favorite poppy Geranium to Sally Hansen's glistening ocean blue, we've broken down nine bottles of nail polish that basically scream spring break, ahead.
 Scroll through to find the one that matches your sunglasses mood — without the cost of airfare.